FIFA World Cup: Supermodel Gisele Bundchen may present trophy to winners

-Brazilian supermodel chosen as replacement for president Dilma Rousseff to avoid any ugly incident at the World Cup closing ceremony on July 13
+Brazilian supermodel has been reportedly chosen as replacement for president Dilma Rousseff to avoid any ugly incident at the World Cup closing ceremony on July 13

 While the Opening Ceremony of the 2014 FIFA World Cup may not have lived up to expectations, the organisers seem keen to put on a better show at the July 13 closing ceremony at the Maracana Mário Filho Stadium in Rio de Janeiro.

 Gisele Bundchen.
 Pic/Getty Images

 According to reports in the Boston Globe, the organisers have selected Brazilian supermodel Gisele Bundchen as a replacement for Brazilian president Dilma Rousseff to present the